Meet Danny Wilson (album): Notes

-The recording of "A Girl I Used to Know" on the CD version is very different to the vinyl version.
+The recording of "A Girl I Used to Know" on the CD version is very different to the vinyl LP version.
 According to Gary Clark, the reason for the re-recording was that the band members weren't very happy with the original performance.
 This dissatisfaction, coupled with the record company looking for big singles from the album, meant the band felt compelled to try and capture the song again.
-The CD version was produced by Glen Skinner, while the vinyl version was produced by Dave Bascombe, who also produced the song "Mary's Prayer" from the same album.
+The CD version was produced by Glen Skinner, while the LP version was produced by Dave Bascombe, who also produced the song "Mary's Prayer" from the same album.
+An extended version of the Dave Bascombe recording appears on the 1991 hits collection Sweet Danny Wilson.

-"Broken China" appears in 2 reprise versions in "Spencer-Tracey" and in the end of "Five Friendly Aliens".
+"Broken China" appears in two reprise versions in "Spencer-Tracey" and in the end of "Five Friendly Aliens".

 The song "Mary's Prayer" is featured in the 1998 film There's Something About Mary and is listed on the movie soundtrack.

 "Nothing Ever Goes to Plan" is bossa nova.

 The album also boasts an appearance by American jazz trumpeter Lester Bowie's Brass Fantasy.

 In 2010, Australian actor/singer Jason Donovan recorded a cover version of "Mary's Prayer" for his '80s covers album Soundtrack of the 80s.
 The album went top 20 in the UK in October 2010.